gabetiller/gabetiller.github.io/_projects/Techtannica.md

 This application deepened my knowledge of user authentication (with devise gem) and authorization (with the pundit gem).
 I also gained a stronger understanding of Active Record and data manipulation through querying.

-<a href="https://github.com/gabetiller/techtannica/blob/master/README.md" style= "color: blue">view code</a>
+<a href="https://github.com/gabetiller/techtannica/blob/master/README.md" style= "color: black">view code</a>